Le Louis XV- Alain Ducasse à l’Hôtel de Paris

 - Mediterranean cuisine

 The 3-Michelin-starred Le Louis XV - Alain Ducasse à l'Hôtel de Paris never ceases to amaze.
-Chefs Dominique Lory and Alain Ducasse have filled the menus with creativity, modernity and precision.
+Chefs Dominique Lory and Alain Ducasse have created a modern and contemporary menu.
 During the Hôtel de Paris Monte-Carlo renovation, the restaurant welcomes customers in the garden of the new Rotunda Wing.

 'Food that tastes like the sun': that's how Alain Ducasse describes the haute couture menu at Le Louis XV - Alain Ducasse à l'Hôtel de Paris.
 The dishes inspired by the Riviera feature regional products, aromas and colours and showcase their precise flavours.
 The menu has a specific modern signature, with fish from local fishers, herbs and vegetables from the hinterland, and intense bouillons.